What Really Happens When Your Dog is Home Alone?

 THE SILENT SUFFERING OF DOGS LEFT ALONE

 • Pacing and Panting: Some dogs may pace back and forth, or pant heavily, showing signs of stress and discomfort.
-This constant state of agitation can wear them down both physically and mentally.

 THE HIDDEN HEALTH RISKS